Bohlin Cywinski Jackson

 The entrance to Apple Fifth Avenue in New York City is a glass cube, housing a cylindrical glass elevator and a glass spiral staircase to the underground store.

 Georgia Institute of Technology Marcus Nanotechnology Research Center high technology research lab and clean room.

 Bohlin Cywinski Jackson is a United States–based architectural practice that was founded as Bohlin & Powell in 1965 in Wilkes-Barre, Pennsylvania by Peter Bohlin and Richard Powell.
 Briefly known as Bohlin Powell Brown, with offices in Wilkes-Barre and Pittsburgh, the firm merged with John F. Larkin and Bernard Cywinski's Philadelphia-based architectural practice, Larkin Cywinski, in 1979.
 It is recognized for its distinguished portfolio of residential, university, commercial, cultural and government projects.

 Design

 Bohlin Cywinski Jackson is known for emphasizing a strong relationship between buildings and their physical surroundings.
 They were an early advocate of sustainable design and subsequently received national awards from the American Institute of Architects Committee on the Environment.
 Their buildings include the Liberty Bell Center, Apple Fifth Avenue in New York City, Seattle City Hall and the Discovery and Visitor Center at Grand Teton National Park.

 Architects

-Current principal architects of the firm include Peter Bohlin, William Loose, Gregory Mottola, Raymond Calabro, Daniel Lee, Kent Suhrbier and Thomas Kirk.
+Current principal architects of the firm include Raymond Calabro, Thomas Kirk, David Miller and Daniel Lee.